rbowen/presentations/ceilometer/ceilometer.rst

     :height: 250px
     :width: 500px

-* Because billing
+* Billing
-* Also, capacity planning
+* Capacity planning
+* Alarms

 .. note:: Elastic is great, but if you don't know how far it's being
     stretched, you'll find out the hard way when it snaps.

     Infinite resources is a nice illusion, but an illusion all the same.

+    Alarms trigger when a threshold is reached, and can take action based on that event.

 ----